slaxman/TokenExchange/README.md

 - Extract the files to the Nxt installation directory

+- Copy sample.token-exchange.properties to the 'conf' subdirectory of the NRS application data directory and rename it to token-exchange.properties.
+Fill in the configuration parameters for your installation.

-- Add 'addons/lib/*' and 'addons/conf' to the java classpath when starting NRS
+- Add 'addons/lib/*' to the java classpath when starting NRS
-    - Linux and Mac: -cp classes:lib/*:conf:addons/classes:addons/lib/*:addons/conf
+    - Linux and Mac: -cp classes:lib/*:conf:addons/classes:addons/lib/*
-    - Windows: -cp classes;lib\*conf;addons\classes;addons\lib\*;addons\conf
+    - Windows: -cp classes;lib\*conf;addons\classes;addons\lib\*

-- Add 'nxt.addOns=org.ScripterRon.TokenExchange.Main' to nxt.properties.
+- Add 'nxt.addOns=org.ScripterRon.TokenExchange.TokenAddon' to nxt.properties.
 If you have multiple add-ons, separate each add-on name by a semi-colon

 Build